 Those without scanners may still send the Xerox copies of their QSL cards to the AMSAT Director of Contests and Awards and then pay for the awards online after they are accepted.

 This award is given to any operator for having made their first contact.
 To apply for this award you need to send a report of your contact (no QSL card is required) to AMSAT Director of Contests and Awards, Bruce Paige, KK5DO.
 You also need to send $1 for members and $2 for non-members.Please note that U.S. Postage rates now require envelopes with stiffeners in them to go as first class small packages.
 Please visit the AMSAT online store for the postage rates for the awards.
 The U.S. Postal Service changes them every year or two.

 The Oscar Satellite Communications Achievement Award is for working 20 contacts on any satellite.
-A contact is defined as one with a station in another state, DXCC country or Canadian Province.
+A contact is defined as one with a station in your state or another state, DXCC country or Canadian call area.
 Once you have a contact with a station in that area, you must hunt for another.
-So, if you work 6 Canadian stations that are all in Quebec, then you can only submit one of them towards this award.
+So, if you work 6 Canadian stations that are all in VE7, then you can only submit one of them towards this award.
 For those that have the RAC CANDADAWARD or ARRL WAS with satellite endorsements, you may submit a copy of your certificate as proof of working the 13 Canadian Proviences or 50 U.S. States.